Adding design value to a technical solution.

 - Customer call quote

-• Raise awareness of the gaps and seams in the customer journey
+1. Highlight gaps and seams in the customer journey, company-wide

-From the workshop, I took all the team's ideas, reflections and insights made.
-Together with the Head of Product, I teased out the best approaches that we later ended up wireframing and testing internally.
+From this session together with the Head of Product, I teased out the best approaches that we later ended up wire framing and testing internally.

-Additionally, I recommended filtering customers based on their browsing behaviour versus those urgently needing cash.
+I recommended tailoring the experience and filtering customers based on their browsing behaviour versus those urgently needing cash.
 Browsing customers, who are less likely to complete all stages immediately, would receive a high-level general estimate with fewer questions.

-• Top Menu Navigation Zone: This zone remains visible at all times, providing users with clear and consistent navigation options.
+• Top Menu Navigation Zone: Persistent top zone remains visible at all times— to guide users clearly through the process.

 • Active Zone: Central screen area displaying the current stage of the application process, further helping users understand their progress.